As we get older, so do our pets.

 Whatever the product, always follow directions and never give more than the recommended dose.

-Did you think dogs are the only ones aggravated by arthritis???
+Dogs are not the only ones aggravated by arthritis.

 If your senior seems to be having trouble getting around, never assume it’s arthritis ALWAYS get a professional opinion.

-**This is very important as aches and pains can be early signs of other problems that may need to be addressed right away.
+**This is very important as aches and pains can be early signs of other problems that may need to be treated right away.
+Never hesitate.

 Once diagnosed with arthritis, depending on the severity, be sure to look into your several options.